tangramor/OpenSSL-Android-iOS/README.md

 # OpenSSL Android/iOS Compilation Process and Development Demos

 OpenSSL source code: https://www.openssl.org/source/ .
-Here, we will use version `3.0.12` LTS (`1.1.1` and lower versions' support have been discontinued and are strongly recommended to stop using).
+Here we will use version `3.0.12` LTS (`1.1.1` and lower versions' support have been discontinued and are strongly recommended to stop using).

 ## Building Keys, Certificate, and Signature